n-xsi/n-xsi/README.md

-the worst devoloper on earth ngl
+the worst developer on earth ngl
 ====================